arkeldi/2.Aggie-Linux--Shell/README.md

 **Tasks**

-Your tasks are to build a shell that supports the following:
+This shell is built to support to following:
   - [ ] basic commands
   - [ ] commands in a pipeline
   - [ ] file input/output redirection